yuqirose/tensor_train_RNN/README.md

 ## Running the test

-A simple example of using `TensorTrainLSTM` by learning a `sim` function using a seq2seq model
+A simple example of using `TensorTrainLSTM` by

+* loading a set of `sim` sequences
+* building a tensor train Seq2Seq model
+* making long-term predictions

 * `jupyter notebook test_trnn.pynb`